raphlcx/blog/content/posts/apex-domains-and-dns-zones.md

 www.example.com A ...
 ```

-In this zone, `example.com` is an apex domain, because it has an SOA with the same name. `www.example.com` is not an apex domain, well, because it doesn't have an SOA to itself.
+In this zone, `example.com` is an apex domain because it has an SOA with the same name. `www.example.com` is not an apex domain, well, because it doesn't have an SOA to itself.

-Now what if `www.example.com` has its own zone?
-On the main zone, we shall delegate domain name lookup for `www.example.com` to another zone, and we will call this zone "Zone 2":
+Now, what if `www.example.com` has its zone?
+In "Zone 1", we shall delegate domain name lookup for `www.example.com` to another DNS zone.
+We will call this zone "Zone 2":

 ```
 ; Zone 1 (updated)